mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 * **License limits** &mdash; The total number of workers across all pods cannot exceed your MATLAB Production Server license seat count.
 For example, if you have a 4-seat license and configure 2 workers per pod, you can run at most 2 pods.
 * **Resource requirements** &mdash; As of R2025a, the default configuration creates 2 workers per pod, with CPU and memory requirements based on existing product recommendations.
 This results in a resource request of approximately 1 CPU per pod.
 When scaling the number of pods, ensure your Kubernetes cluster has sufficient resources to accommodate the total CPU and memory requirements, as it is easy to exceed overall cluster resource limits.
-* **Choosing between more pods vs. more workers** &mdash; More pods provides better fault isolation and allows Kubernetes to distribute load across nodes.
+* **Choosing between more pods vs. more workers** &mdash; More pods provide better fault isolation and allow Kubernetes to distribute load across nodes.
 More workers per pod reduces scheduling overhead but increases per-pod resource requirements.

 ### Test Client Access Using Port Forwarding
 To test that the deployment was successful, first, use *port forwarding* to map the port that is running MATLAB Production Server inside the cluster (default = 9910) to a port that is available outside the cluster.